LoganWarren/MazeSolver/README.md

 # Maze Solver - CS 0445 Algorithms and Data Structures 1
-## Overview
-This project uses stacks and queues to explore and find paths through a maze.
-The primary aim is to understand and differentiate the traversal patterns of stacks and queues in a maze environment.

-## Features
+## Overview:

+In this project, we leverage the power of stacks and queues to navigate and find a way through mazes.
+The application allows users to load different mazes and solve them using either a stack-based or queue-based approach, visualizing the pathfinding process.

+### Features:
+- Load Mazes: Users can load custom mazes to test the solver's capabilities.
+- Two Solvers: Choose between a stack-based or queue-based approach to maze-solving.
+- Visualize Pathfinding: Watch the solver explore the maze in real-time, marking visited squares and highlighting the successful path.

+### Technical Implementation:
-- **Maze Representation:** Mazes are represented as 2D arrays with unique codes for paths, walls, start, and end points.
+- Maze Representation: Mazes are represented as 2D arrays made up of individual squares (either empty, wall, start, or exit).
-- **Maze Solver:** An abstract superclass that contains the logic to solve the maze.
-Two concrete implementations, MazeSolverStack and MazeSolverQueue, represent the use of stacks and queues respectively.
-- **Visualization:** The MazeApp program provides a GUI interface to visualize the maze solving process in real-time.

-## How to Run
+- Maze Loading: Custom mazes can be loaded from text files with specific formatting.
+- Solvers: Two concrete implementations of the abstract MazeSolver class: MazeSolverStack and MazeSolverQueue.
+- Data Structures: Custom implementations of stacks and queues, built on top of a simple linked list data structure.

+### Testing:

+JUnit tests are provided for various components, ensuring the robustness of the solvers and data structures.
+Getting Started:

+- Clone the repository.
+- Load the project into your preferred Java IDE.
+- Ensure the mazes folder is in the correct location to load mazes.
+- Run MazeApp.java to launch the application.
-- Load a maze file using the load button.
+- Load a maze and select a solver type to begin pathfinding.
-- Choose between stack and queue as your maze-solving strategy.
-- Use the step button to take one step at a time or the start button to run the animation.

-## Dependencies
+Dependencies:

-- Java SE Development Kit
+- Java SE Development Kit (JDK)
 - JUnit for testing

-## Testing
-Four JUnit test files are provided to validate the implementation:
-- MiniListTest.java
-- MyQueueTest.java
-- MyStackTest.java
-- MazeSolverTest.java